redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/ElFinderBundle/README.md

         }
     }

-The connector extends the AlphaLemonElFinderBaseConnector which requires the derived class to implement a configure() method where the elFinder connector's options must be declared.
+The connector extends the RedKiteLabsElFinderBaseConnector which requires the derived class to implement a configure() method where the elFinder connector's options must be declared.
 This function must return an array of options.